idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 # IOM Example - Prestressed Beam

-This example describes how to define a concrete column in IOM (IDEA StatiCa Open Model).
+This example describes how to define a prestressed beam in IOM (IDEA StatiCa Open Model).

 Let's create a standard console application in MS Visual Studio.
 Select __File__ > __New__ > __Project__ from the menu bar.
 In the dialog, select the __Visual C#__ node followed by the __Get Started__ node.
 Then select the __Console App__ project template.